Old leather photo album in a dream open on a wooden surface with the corner of a faded photograph visible

 Ask yourself: “What family theme — a value, a fear, a rule, a gratitude — is now speaking through this retro space in my life, and am I ready to notice it as ‘mine and at the same time not only mine’?”

 Today, if the theme resonates, give a few minutes to a photograph of older members of your family, to their story, to one phrase you remember from them.
 Not for a ritual.
 For simple contact.
-The Sage recognizes such minutes as respect for the lineage, and in the dreams that follow more often leaves a space in which your biography meets a larger one.
+The Sage recognizes such moments as respect for the lineage, and in the dreams that follow more often leaves a space in which your biography meets a larger one.

-You Are in the Costume and Role of Another Era
+You are in the costume and role of another era

-You dream that you yourself are in clothes not of your time: a dress from the century before last, the uniform of an army long gone, a peasant shirt, a waistcoat with a watch.
-You behave “differently”: steps, gestures, speech, logic.
-You at once recognize yourself and do not.
-In the body — interest and a strange naturalness: “I am not out of place in this.”
+You dream that you yourself are in clothing from another time: a dress from the century before last, the uniform of an army long gone, a peasant shirt, a waistcoat with a watch.
+You behave “differently”: your steps, gestures, speech, logic.
+You both recognize yourself and don’t.
+In your body, curiosity and a strange ease appear: “I am not out of place in this.”

 Ask yourself: “What old-fashioned quality in me is now asking for a place in my modern life — and what keeps me from giving it this modern form?”